magento/devdocs/guides/m2devgde/v1.0.0.0/what-is-svc.md

 ![The service interface accepts requests from web pages and web services, meaning they do not need to know the details of business logic]({{ site.baseurl }}/common/images/service-layer_block-diagram.png)

-The servide layer:
+The service layer:

  * Is a functional abstraction that represents the business features available to other parts of an application or Magento.
- * Represents a boundary that encapsulates the business logic a module exposes without revealing any of the details of how that functionality is implemented.
+ * Represents a boundary that encapsulates the business logic a module exposes without revealing any of the details about how that functionality is implemented.

-The service framework provides a single point of entry for:

-*	Calls from other services
-*	Calls from the presentation layer
-*	Calls from external clients

 # Benefits of the Service Layer

+Benefits include:

+*	Enables you to move business logic out of templates, which reduces the size of templates and makes customization easier.
+*	Enables all business logic to be easily made available to external applications as web services by creating `webapi.xml`.
+*	Services are versioned and are therefore backward-compatible.
+For example, Magento 2.1 might have V2 of a service you've been using but V1 continues to function after the upgrade.

+# Next Steps

 TBD

-# Next Steps